gnulag/gnulag.net/README.md

 ### How is this related to #redoxmasterrace ?

-Designated dumpster for reserved for neophiles.
+Designated dumpster reserved for neophiles.

 ### What is #69